 (a) Base Offense Level: 6

-(A) §2X1.1 (Attempt, Solicitation, or Conspiracy) in respect to that other offense if the resulting offense level is greater than that determined above; or
+(2) If the offense was committed in furtherance of, or to conceal, an offense covered by another offense guideline, apply that other offense guideline if the resulting offense level is greater than that determined above.

 Statutory Provisions: 7 U.S.C. §§ 150bb, 150gg, 6810, 7734, 8313; 21 U.S.C. §§ 115, 117, 122, 134-134e, 151-158, 331, 333(a)(1), (a)(2), (b), 458-461, 463, 466, 610, 611, 614, 617, 619, 620, 642-644, 676; 42 U.S.C. § 262.
 For additional statutory provision(s), see Appendix A (Statutory Index).

 1. This guideline assumes a regulatory offense that involved knowing or reckless conduct.
 Where only negligence was involved, a downward departure may be warranted.
 See Chapter Five, Part K (Departures).